jestinbrooks/RogueChat/README.md

 \#hide body : Removes a body from the players current room and notifies the occupants of that room

+\#hang \<description of art\> : Adds a description of a piece of art to the players current rooms description
+                                (must be less than 20 characters in length)

 Thanks to binarytides.com for their tutorial on python sockets and example code that got this project started